 Oracle Cloud Free Tier allows you to sign up for an Oracle Cloud account which provides a number of Always Free services and a Free Trial with US$300 of free credit to use on all eligible Oracle Cloud Infrastructure services for up to 30 days.
 The Always Free services are available for an unlimited period of time.
 The Free Trial services may be used until your US$300 of free credits are consumed or the 30 days has expired, whichever comes first.

 Oracle Cloud Free Tier services are for everyone.
 Whether you’re a developer building and testing applications, a startup founder creating new systems with the intention of scaling later, an enterprise looking to test things before moving to cloud, a student wanting to learn, or an academic developing curriculum in the cloud, Oracle Cloud Free Tier enables you to learn, explore, build and test for free.

-Yes, Oracle Cloud Free Tier is currently available worldwide.
+Oracle Cloud Free Tier is currently available in all regions that where commercial Oracle Cloud Infrastructure service is available.
 See the data regions page for detailed service availability.
 If you are unable to find the country or territory you require, please contact Oracle Sales or Cloud Support using the Chat link in the menu bar.
 The Oracle Sales team can help you sign up for the Oracle Cloud Free Tier.

 You can sign up on the Oracle Cloud Free Tier sign up page.